 Tax rates for a family trust

-Making the correct calculations when distributing the income proportions will enable the family to take advantage of each beneficiaries' personal tax rates.
+Making the correct calculations when distributing the trust's net profit will enable the family to take advantage of each beneficiary’s personal tax rates.
 The only instance in which a family trust does pay tax is if the income isn't distributed to its beneficiaries.
-In this case, the trust gets taxed at the highest marginal tax rate (47%).
+In this case, the trust is taxed at the highest marginal tax rate (47%).

 Example of family trust tax benefits

-A sole trader earns $200k profit from their business, and therefore they receive all the income themselves.
+A sole trader earns $200k profit from their business and, therefore, receives all the income themselves.
 This results in an estimated $65k in tax payable to the business owner.

 The non-resident beneficiary tax

-The trustee is liable to pay the taxes of any beneficiary who is not an Australian resident for tax purposes.
+The trustee of the trust is liable to pay the taxes of any beneficiary who is not an Australian resident for tax purposes.

 The minor beneficiary tax